-The Company's marketable securities have a hold period of one year and cannot be actively traded.
-Accordingly, as part of the valuation a discount is applied based on a valuation model to account for the lack of marketability.
+The Company's marketable securities had a hold period of one year (from issue) and could not be actively traded.
+Accordingly, as part of the valuation a discount was applied based on a valuation model to account for the lack of marketability.
 The model requires the input of subjective assumptions including expected price volatility.
 Changes in the input assumptions could materially affect the fair value estimate.